 A younger generation remembers

 For 21-year old Julien Galipeau, who plays Prior Walter in this production, his first exposure to Angels in America came via the HBO mini-series when he was just 12-years old.
-It wasn’t until a year before he joined the acting program at Studio 58 that he realized its theatrical pedigree.
+However, it wasn’t until a year before he joined the acting program at Studio 58 that he realized its theatrical pedigree.

 “I thought it was a television show until years later,” says Galipeau.
 “I remember thinking it was this strange tv show, with all these famous people.”